ajuniper/scratch_firmata/README.md

 In scratch use either variables or broadcasts to interact with hardware as documented on the above site.

+Uses the Firmata library https://github.com/simlrh/firmatacpp and for Bluetooth support, https://github.com/edrosten/libblepp.

+Tested only on Galileo 101.

 Variables:
  * pinNN 0/1/on/off/high/low
  * allpins 0/1/on/off/high/low